 Why do Italians speak so loud ?

-Italians are famous for speaking loudly, it’s part of the Italian temperament, and it’s widely spread.
-However, I’d say that southern Italian are typically the loudest folks.
-And the nicest too!
-Ha, as a northern Italian I love and hate the warm-hearted temperament of southern Italians.
+Italians are famous for speaking loudly.
+It’s part of the Italian temperament, and it’s widely spread.
+However, I’d say that southern Italians are typically the loudest and friendliest, too!
+As a northern Italian, I love and hate the warm-hearted temperament of southern Italians.

-While Italians are generally well-mannered and hospitable with tourists, they tend to be quite reserved in the north.
+While Italians are generally well-mannered and hospitable with tourists, they tend to be reserved in the north.
 They are unlikely to strike up a conversation with a traveller walking past.
-In contrast, a southern Italian is likely to smile at you and enchant you with their storytelling.
+In contrast, a southern Italian will likely smile at you and enchant you with their storytelling.

 Italian gestures – the good, the bad and the ugly

-Next, to speaking loud, Italian gestures are also something Italians are known for in the world.
+Next to speaking loudly, Italian gestures are also something Italians are known for worldwide.
 That’s part of the colourful Italian culture that characterises the Italian spirit.
-While some are easy to recognise some are different, some others may be offensive if not use appropriate, so don’t just try to mimic Italian gestures if you don’t know what they mean.
+While some are easy to recognise, some are different.
+Others may be offensive if not used appropriately, so don’t just try to mimic Italian gestures if you don’t know what they mean.
 If in doubt, ask for an explanation.
-There are somehow funny gestures worth learning when you are travelling to Italy.
+There are some funny gestures worth learning when you are travelling to Italy.

 What makes the Italian Culture unique